DHTMLX/docs-diagram/docs/api/cell_manager/aftercellsvalidation_event.md

 ### Parameters

+The callback of the event takes the following parameters:

 - `swimlaneId` - (mandatory) the id of the item
 - `validate` - (mandatory) validated or not validated
 - `action` - (mandatory) the type of the action